UBC-CIC/course-flexibility/docs/UserGuide.md

 11. Click on the newly created folder and click "Upload".
   ![alt text](assets/addGuideline/main_page_load_file.png)

-After loaded all the data to AWS Console the machine learning model with automaticall trigger to start the analysis process.
+After loading all the data to AWS Console the machine learning model will automatically trigger to start the analysis process.

 **Note:** This process of loading data to the database could be complicated.
 Some future considerations for developers might be to create a user interface for loading syllabi.
 The interface should handle all the processes needed to accomplish the step above in a more user-friendly way.